Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ponte Vecchio by night| ©Michael Costa

 But without a doubt, the most beautiful place in Florence after dark is the Ponte Vecchio.
-This medieval bridge, dating from the fourteenth century, hides a long and curious history.
+This medieval bridge, dating back to the 14th century, hides a long and curious history.
 Throughout the whole time, it had a great commercial activity.
 Initially it was occupied by butchers and slaughterers until the end of the 16th century when they were expelled because of the smell they generated, and it was occupied by jewelers and goldsmiths who have remained until today.

 In addition, in the Second World War the rest of the bridges of the city of Florence were destroyed except for the Ponte Vecchio.
 It is said that, by a direct order of Adolf Hitler, who met him on a trip in the late 30's and was pinned.